 There are a few things you need to do in order to release your money on Freedom Debt Relief.
 First, you need to create an account and then provide some basic information about yourself and your debt.
 Once you have done that, you will be able to see how much money you can release from your debt.

-Next, you need to select the amount of money you want to release and then choose a payment plan that fits your budget.
-You can also speak with one of their experts if you have any questions about the process or the different payment plans available.
+Next, you need to select the amount of money you want to release and then choose a debt settlement programs that fits your budget.
+You can also speak with a certified debt consultant if you have any questions about the process or the different payment plans available.

-Finally, once your payment plan is set up, they will begin releasing your money so that you can start getting rid of your debt.
+Finally, once your payment plan is set up, they will begin releasing your money so that you can start getting debt free.

 Is Freedom Debt Relief legit?

-The answer to this question is not as simple as yes or no. Freedom Debt Relief is a legitimate company that has been helping people get out of debt for over 15 years.
+The answer to this question is not as simple as yes or no. It is a legitimate company that has been helping people get out of debt for over 15 years.
 However, there are some things you should know before you decide to use their services.

-First of all, Freedom Debt Relief is not a magic solution to your debt problems.
-They will work with you to create a plan to pay off your debts, but it will take time and effort on your part.
-You need to be committed to following the plan in order to see results.
+First, this service is not a magic solution to your debt problems.
+They will work with you to create a debt settlement programs to pay off your debts, but it will take time and effort.
+It would help if you were committed to following the program to see results.

 Secondly, Freedom Debt Relief charges fees for its services.
 These fees can be high, depending on how much debt you have and how much help you need.